hbctraining/reproducibility-tools/lessons/04_GitHub_desktop.md

 >
 > When you commit you will see <code>commit to <b>main</b></code>.
 This refers to the **main** branch.
 >
 > Within a Git repository it is possible to have multiple ‘branches’.
 These different branches are essentially different (virtual) places in which to work.
 Often they are used to test new ideas or work on a particular feature without modifying or "contaminating" the master copy (e.g. production version of a webpage).
 This feature is very useful when collaborating with others.
-We do not have time to go into this aspect of Version Control in this workshop, but we encourage you to explore it further.
+We will go into this aspect of Version Control later in this workshop.

 ### Changing File Contents and Committing Changes